These unusual things to do in San Francisco will show you the hidden gems of the golden city like no other guide.

 Where to Stay in San Francisco

 This is probably the most popular place to stay while in San Francisco.
-If you are looking to be within walking distance from the pier and all the tourist activities the city has to offer, I recommend for you to stay in Fisherman’s Wharf.
+If you are looking to be within walking distance of the pier and all the tourist activities the city has to offer, I recommend you to stay at Fisherman’s Wharf.
 It is also a very safe place since it is quite a busy area during all hours.

 What is San Francisco Best Known For?

 San Francisco has made a world-famous name for itself throughout the years.

 Some of the highlights that the city is known for is the world-renowned

 - Golden Gate Bridge,